memasanz/ADXHack/README.md

 |---------------------------------------|

-Also be sure to set `Dashboard permissions`
+We can also apply Auto refresh to dashboard

 | ![](media/Dashboard09.PNG) |
 |---------------------------------------|

+Also be sure to set `Dashboard permissions`
 | ![](media/Dashboard10.PNG) |
 |---------------------------------------|